trojan-gfw/trojan/docs/protocol.md

 ## Valid Trojan Protocol

 When a trojan client connects to a server, it first performs a **real** TLS handshake.
-If the handshake succeeds, all subsequent traffic will be protected by `TLS`; otherwise, the server will close the connection immediately, as any `HTTPS` server would do on handshake failure.
+If the handshake succeeds, all subsequent traffic will be protected by `TLS`; otherwise, the server will close the connection immediately, as any `HTTPS` server would.
 Then the client sends the following structure:

 ```
 +-----------------------+---------+----------------+---------+----------+